metrorailings/OwlBlog/content/posts/week-4-insights.md

 Literal six-man boxes against Alvin Kamara and the Saints offensive line.
 How is Patricia this bad a coach?

 On top of that, Detroit's defensive tackles are a soft bunch.
+Pushed around pretty easily.